petesnippets/gettingandcleaningdata/CodeBook.md

 The dataset produced has:
 * 180 rows - 30 participants * 6 activities
-* 50 columns - subject, activity + the 48 mean values
+* 50 columns - subject, activity + the 48 mean or std values

 #####Citation: